 In Hebrew the name Joshua is יֵשׁוּעַ (Yeshu’a); in the Greek of the Septuagint, it becomes Ιησους roughly pronounced as “ee-aye-soos.”
-In Hebrew the word for Messaiah is מָשִׁיחַ (Mashiach); in the Greek of the Septuagint, it becomes Χριστός.
+The word for Messaiah in Hebrew is מָשִׁיחַ (Mashiach); in the Greek of the Septuagint, it becomes Χριστός (the annointed one).

 The gospels of the New Testament were written in Greek in the latter part of the first century A.D.
 In the Greek text, this name of Jesus is Ιησους ; but this is the same as the Septuagint’s name for Joshua.
 Is Jesus’ real name “Joshua”?
 Should the Greek Χριστός be rendered as “Messaiah” in English?
 Mystères.

 The short answer is Yes; Jesus and Joshua have the same Hebrew name.
 Had the New Testament Gospels been written in Hebrew or Aramaic, Jesus Christ would have been called Yeshua Hamashiach by his disciples or, in English, Joshua the Messaiah.